Oatmeal Cream Pie

 Cookies

-- Preheat the oven to 350 degrees.
-Line two cookie trays with parchment paper, or silicone baking mats, for easy cleanup and set aside for later.
+- Preheat your oven to 350 degrees.
+Line two baking sheets with parchment paper or silicone baking mats and set aside.

-- In a small bowl, whisk together the salt, cinnamon, baking powder, baking soda, and flour.
-Set aside for later.
+- In a small bowl, whisk together the flour, baking powder, baking soda, salt, and cinnamon.
+Set aside.

-- Scrape the sides of the bowl and then add the egg and vanilla extract.
-Mix until incorporated, about 30 seconds.
-Stir in the dry ingredients until just mixed in.
-Fold in the oats with the hot water.
+- Scrape down the sides of the bowl.
+Add the egg and vanilla extract.
+Mix until fully combined, about 30 seconds.

 Filling

-- Mix at medium speed 4 to 5 minutes, or until light and fluffy.
+- Scrape down the bowl.
+Add the powdered sugar, heavy cream, and vanilla extract.
+Beat on medium speed for 4 to 5 minutes, until light and fluffy.

 Nutrition